KhanRana/employees_database/README.md

 ![Project View](https://github.com/KhanRana/company_employees/blob/c851af1e852f1af9abcc7528656b35b5859e5521/images/compare.png)

 # How it Works
-Comonay Database is build on sqlit3, a built-in python database module for light application and testing.
+Company Database is build on sqlit3, a built-in python database module for light application and testing.
 The Database first ask for an admin details and add him/her to the databse.
 Then it asks the admin to selecet from 6 different options to choose the operation.
 Once the user exits the system it will for terminate the program and erase the data.

 # Features
  - Data Validity